Adding artificial grass to your home is a big decision.

 If none of these options work for your home and yard, we’ll use the classic method of carrying the sand out in buckets.

-We’ll make it work whatever your situation is, so you don’t have to worry if you don’t have a lot of room.
+Whatever the situation, we’ll make it work.
+You don’t have to worry if you don’t have a lot of room.

 It’s important to remember that some of these methods will obviously take longer than others.
 If we do run into access issues with your site, there may be a small price increase due to the extra time taken to dig the site.